thosgood/this-weeks-finds/markdown/151-200/week181.md

 Maybe someone can tell if they're right.

-D~n~: Finally, D~n~ is another name for the complexified rotation group
+D_n: Finally, D_n is another name for the complexified rotation group
 \mathrm{SO}(2n,C) or its double cover Spin(2n,C).
 The pth Grassmannian for this group consists of all p-dimensional isotropic subspaces of the space C^2n^ equipped with a nondegenerate symmetric bilinear form - *except*